-In the evening, after the butcher who brought these carcasses went home, I wouldn’t be able to receive customers as I usually did, so I would send away the men who came to me right in the doorway and then go back inside to rest in bed.
+In the evening, after the butcher who brought the carcasses went home, I wouldn’t be able to receive customers as I usually did, so I would send away the men who came to me right in the doorway and then go back inside to rest in bed.
 Still, not many men have come to visit lately, and it’s not just the men whom I’ve had to turn away because of the butcher.
 When I compare the present to when I was much, much younger, I suppose it’s only natural that nothing is how it used to be.
 Long ago, when I was young and fresh, the men who visited me in my room used to have to make reservations a month in advance…

-At the time she was just fooling around with her work and her life, but she never thought “It’s sad to have to fool around with other people in order to keep living” as she does now.
+At the time she was just fooling around, but she didn’t think it was pathetic to have to fool around with other people in order to stay alive, the way she does now.
 Lying on her bed, she passed her days reminiscing about the men who had shared her pillow.
-Of course, it’s not as if she had been born a prostitute (although, thinking about it now, it doesn’t matter if she was), but I wonder what caused her to become one.
+Of course, it’s not as if she was born a prostitute (although, now that I think about it, it doesn’t matter if she was), but I wonder what caused her to become one.
 According to what she told me, no, before that I probably need to explain how I came to meet her.
-I mean, I never got around to asking her why she was leading such a bizarre life in this room with a hunk of rotting meat.
-It’s just that I was looking for a room, or what I was really looking for was a “home,” of course; but, since I was unable to acquire one for various reasons, I had to make do with a “room.”
-It was there that I intended to live my life, no, I intended to do nothing, nothing at all, just pass my days in obscurity.
-The truth is that I wanted to flee from writing, and that I would flee to the farthest extreme from writing, to a life where I would patiently wait for death to come calling in the form of a young girl a thousand times more beautiful than I. At the introduction of a real estate agent with bad breath so terrible that you wouldn’t want to get within a meter of him, I rented a room that came with sparse furnishings (the rent wasn’t so bad), and I started living there right away, that very day.
+I mean, I never got around to asking her why she was leading such a bizarre life in her room with a hunk of rotting meat.
+It’s just that I was looking for a room, or what I was really looking for was someplace to call home, of course; but, since I was unable to find a home for various reasons, I had to make do with a room.
+It was there that I intended to live my life; no, I intended to do nothing, nothing at all, just pass my days in obscurity.
+The truth is that I wanted to flee from writing, and that I was going to flee to the farthest extreme from writing, to a life where I could patiently wait for death to come calling in the form of a young girl a thousand times more beautiful than I. Under the auspices of a real estate agent with bad breath so terrible that you wouldn’t want to get within a meter of him, I signed a lease for a room that came with basic furnishings (the rent wasn’t so bad), and I was to start living there right away, that very day.